 Stockton (use 95211 zip code)

-In accordance with Cal/OSHA Standards, employees must inform Pacific of their vaccine status to facilitate development of workplace protocols place prior to return.
+In accordance with Cal/OSHA Standards, employees must inform Pacific of their vaccination status to facilitate development of workplace protocols.

 Upload Vaccination Status

 If you have been fully vaccinated at one of Pacific’s COVID-19 vaccine clinics, we already have recorded this information in the university’s secure medical records system.
 You do not need to do anything at this time.

 Student vaccination records are confidential and protected under FERPA.

 Employee vaccination records are confidential and protected under the CMIA.

 COVID-19 Vaccine Exemption